SAT: Frequency

-The SAT is offered seven times a year in the United States: in August, October, November, December, March, May, and June.
-For international students SAT is offered four times a year: in October, December, March and May (2020 exception: To cover worldwide May cancelation, an additional September exam was introduced, and August was made available to international test-takers as well).
+The SAT is currently offered eight times a year worldwide: in August, September, October, November, December, March, May, and June.
+Originally, for international students, the SAT was offered four times a year: in October, December, March and May (2020 exception: to cover worldwide May cancelation, an additional September exam was introduced, and August was made available to international test-takers as well).
 The test is typically offered on the first Saturday of the month for the October, November, December, May, and June administrations.
-The test was taken by 1,737,678 high school graduates in the class of 2022.
+The test was taken by 2,004,965 high school graduates in the class of 2025.

 Candidates wishing to take the test may register online at the College Board's website or by mail at least three weeks before the test date.

+There are also SAT School Day tests for students taking the SAT during school.
+They are offered from March to April and October.

 Fees

-As of 2022, the SAT costs US$60.00, plus additional fees if testing outside the United States.
+As of 2024, the SAT costs US$68, plus additional fees if testing outside the United States.
 The College Board makes fee waivers available for low-income students.
 Additional fees apply for late registration, standby testing, registration changes, scores by telephone, and extra score reports (beyond the four provided for free).